craigmckeachie/handsonreact.com/docs/21-Redux.md

 ...
 ```

-3. Add the following code to `main.jsx`
+3. Add the following code to `main.js`

 ```js
 //action types